A narcissists love bombing.

 Narcissistic people are also often missing this object consistency, and they are unable to maintain deep emotional connections with others.

 Fear plays a big part in keeping most people with a narcissist.
 Fear of letting the family down, fear of judgment from others, fear of failure, fear of mistakes, fear of losing our identity (which we’ve already lost, so now our character is reliant upon the relationship.), fear of financial survival, fear of being lonely, fear of pain.

 The narcissist keeps us trapped with their plays of reward and punishment.
 We fear their reactions and change who you are, fawning to their behaviour, walking on eggshells to please them, then when they reward us with intermittent idealisation, it confirms in our mind that’s it’s our fault.
 (It was never your fault.)

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

 Fear of where we’ll live, especially if they’ve taken over all the control of Our Finance’s .

-A narcissists pride and ego is to help themselves, and nobody falls in love faster than a narcissistic person who needs to prove to all others they are not the one at fault, why most will hop from relationship to relationship.
+A narcissists pride and ego is to help themselves.
+Nobody falls in love faster than a narcissistic person who needs to prove to all others; they are not the ones at fault.
+Why most will hop from relationship to relationship.
 Often before one relationship is over.
 (Caring hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)

-Guilt also plays a part, especially if you have a child with the narcissist.
+Guilt also plays a part, especially if you have a child with a narcissist.